Data Source in Blazor ComboBox Component

 }

-The following example for remote data binding and enabled offline mode.
+The following example demonstrates remote data binding with offline mode enabled:

 @using Syncfusion.Blazor.Data